No profile picture available

 Dr Andy Pulman is a Post Doctoral Researcher.

-Andy has been nominated for several awards during his career and is also the author of a number of articles on technology, health and eLearning in addition to a pocket study skills book – Blogs, Wikis, Podcasts & More – published in 2009.
+Andy is the author of a number of articles on technology, health, social care and eLearning in addition to a pocket study skills book – Blogs, Wikis, Podcasts & More – published in 2009.

 Research